-During March 2008 the Company engaged Britton Hermanos, out of Hermosillo Mexico, to commence a 3,000 metre surface diamond drilling program.
-The focus of the drill program, which commenced April 1st, is to confirm the extent of mineralization associated with the San Francisco and Yecora vein systems, which occur adjacent to the high grade San Juan vein area.
-The drill program will consist of 10 to 12 holes from 3 drill stations on the San Francisco vein, and 6 to 8 holes from 2 drill stations on the Yecora vein.
+During March 2008 the Company engaged Britton Hermanos to complete a 3,000 metre surface diamond drilling program at Rosario.
+The drill program commenced on 1 April, and the objective is to confirm the extent of mineralization associated with the San Francisco and Yecora vein systems which occur adjacent to the high grade San Juan vein.
+The program will consist of drilling 10 to 12 holes from 3 drill stations on the San Francisco vein and 6 to 8 holes from 2 drill stations on the Yecora vein.